Commemorative Literacies and Labors of Justice

 Chapter 6: Commemorative Literacies and Labors of Justice in Buenos Aires and Beyond

-James S. Damico is Professor of Literacy, Culture, and Language Education at Indiana University, USA.
+James S. Damico is Professor of Literacy, Culture, and Language Education at Indiana University, Bloomington, U.S.A.

-Loren Lybarger is Associate Professor of Religious Studies at Ohio University, USA.
+Loren D. Lybarger is Professor of Classics and Religious Studies at Ohio University, Athens, U.S.A.